madtitan1712/F1Predictor/README.md

 # F1Predictor

 F1Predictor is a Python-based machine learning application designed to predict the winner of Formula 1 races based on various race details and driver statistics.
+A small spinoff project that i cooked up just because I was bored and wanted to create something.

 ## Features